Breword/tmux/Clipboard.md

 If `set-clipboard` is set to `external`, only tmux can set the clipboard.
 If set to `on` and tmux is version 2.6 or newer, any application running inside tmux can create a tmux paste buffer and set the system clipboard.
-This is no matter what user they are run as: if a command can write text, it can set the clipboard.
+It doesn't matter if the command is run with *su(1)* or *sudo(1)* - if a command can write text to a tmux pane, it can set the clipboard.

 This means that with `set-clipboard` set to `on`, great care must be taken with untrusted commands run inside tmux.